IIIF/website/source/community/consortium/faq.md

 ## How can my institution join the IIIF Consortium?

  * To join the IIIF-C, please send an email expressing interest to the IIIF Staff, at <admin@iiif.io>.
 You will be asked to sign and return the IIIF-C [Memorandum of Understanding][mou].
-Once a signed MOU has been received, you will receive an invoice for an initial payment of $10,000.
+Once a signed MOU has been received, you will receive an invoice for an initial payment.

 ## What institutions are part of the IIIF Consortium?